seleniumbase/SeleniumBase/help_docs/recorder_mode.md

 ***************************************************
 ```

 🔴 Recorder Mode works by saving your recorded actions into the browser's <code>sessionStorage</code>.
 SeleniumBase then reads from the browser's <code>sessionStorage</code> to take the raw data and generate a full test from it.
 Keep in mind that <code>sessionStorage</code> is only present for a website while the browser tab remains on a web page of the same domain/origin.
 If you leave that domain/origin, the <code>sessionStorage</code> of that tab will no longer have the raw data that SeleniumBase needs to create a full recording.
 To compensate for this, all links to web pages of a different domain/origin will automatically open a new tab for you while in Recorder Mode.
 Additionally, the SeleniumBase <code>self.open(URL)</code> method will also open a new tab for you in Recorder Mode if the domain/origin is different from the current URL.
+If you need to navigate to a different domain/origin from within the same tab, call <code>self.save_recorded_actions()</code> first, which saves the recorded data for later.
 When the recorded test completes, SeleniumBase will scan the <code>sessionStorage</code> of all open browser tabs for the data it needs to generate the complete SeleniumBase automation script.

 🔴 As an alternative to activating Recorder Mode with the <code>--rec</code> command-line arg, you can also call <code>self.activate_recorder()</code> from your tests.
 This is only useful for tests that stay on the same URL because the Recorder will turn off when leaving the page where you activated the Recorder.
 The reason for this is because the standard Recorder Mode functions as a Chrome extension (and persists wherever the browser goes), whereas the method call version of Recorder Mode only lives in the page where it was called.